magoo/risk-measurement/introduction/examples.rst

 Assume that this information is valuable to the forecaster.
 Given that no other substantial information has changed regarding the risk, they would forecast again next quarter, let's say at 3%, a reduction of 2% from the original 5%.

-If these assumptions weren't correct, and for some reason this mitigation increased risks in the mind of the forecaster, then it would reflect itself by an increasing likelihood in the measurement.
+If these assumptions weren't correct, and for some reason this mitigation increased risks in the mind of the forecaster, then it would reflect itself with an increasing likelihood in the measurement.